BeanstalkFarms/Beanstalk-Landing/content/posts/bi-weekly-bean-19.md

 ![](/assets/uploads/prate19.png)

-The Temperature increase by 524 points to 6349%.
+The Temperature increased by 524 points to 6349%.

 ![](/assets/uploads/temp19.png)